zoeingwingkei/frame/README.md

 ## Profile Page

 The profile page, or the home page, is the very first page of your site.
 By default, there is a title, some body text, several links and a profile image on this page.
-You can customize the content of your profile at the `config.yml` file of the theme:
+You can customize the content of your profile at the `config.yml` file of the theme:

 ```
 # profile